- Epistemic probability is incomplete information about how probabilities arise.

 - The field bridges the gap between known measurements and what is thought to be true.

 - An example is classical statistical mechanics.

 Epistemic probability concerns “…our possession of knowledge, or information.”
-It is also commonly used to mean how much support is given by all the available evidence; it can be measured in “degrees of belief” or “degrees of rational belief”.
+It is incomplete knowledge about the mechanism from which the probabilities are derived.
+A common use of the term is to define how much support is given by all the available evidence; it can be measured in “degrees of belief” or “degrees of rational belief”.

 The term Epistemic comes from philosophy and means: